SUNSET OF FURMANKIND

 Jon tried to visualize the engineering arrangement for such a setup, but was having difficulty seeing it.
 Before he could ask another question, the car rattled and then there were two simultaneous clunks from the wall outside the door.

 There was another rattle and then the elevator began moving.
 Jon had the sudden sensation that the car was moving diagonally-sideways, rather than straight down, and attributed it to the rotation of the cylinder housing the E-Gee section of the station.
-Apparently, he wasn't the only one, as Kristen suddenly wrapped her arms around his middle.
+Apparently, he was not the only one, as Kristen suddenly wrapped her arms around his middle.
 He swallowed and held onto the grip rail beside him, supporting them both.

 He had no way of knowing just how far the elevator would have to descend, but within a moment his toes touched the tile floor of the car.
 In his mind, he was not dropping to the floor, but it felt more like the floor was coming up to meet him.
 It pressed upon his feet and then tried to push him out of the way.
 The muscles in his legs complained, but began to compensate as if he were on a leg press in the exercise room.
 He could also feel various parts of his body slowly begin to feel weight.
 His tail hung straight from his butt to the floor and he could even feel his pectoral muscles pull downward ever so slightly.
 It was an odd feeling to have gravity again after a month and a half in weightlessness.

-Jenni began gasping for air, as if her lungs didn't want to function properly, and Dante looked at her in concern.
+Jenni began gasping for air, as if her lungs did not want to function properly, and Dante looked at her in concern.
 He could barely stand up himself and the gravity grew heavier still.
-The white tiger's knees felt as if they were about to buckle beneath him, and he suddenly found himself gripping the hand railing tightly with both hands to stay on his feet.
+The white tiger’s knees felt as if they were about to buckle beneath him, and he suddenly found himself gripping the hand railing tightly with both hands to stay on his feet.

 Dr. Renwick reached up to help tilt Jenni’s head back to clear her air passage.
 The copper-haired physician had made twice-daily visits into the E-Gee section of the station since he had arrived, so he was the only one besides Warren who was used to the elevator’s effects on the body.
 Jenni was able to breathe again, though her chin still wanted to fall forward onto her chest.
 Marcy was having a similar problem, but managed to keep her own head tilted toward the car’s ceiling; unlike her colleague, she had not visited the E-Gee section since their arrival.